vinisalazar/BioProv/paper/paper.md

 In [6]: prov.dot.write_pdf("myProject.pdf")
 ```

+![Provenance graph created by BioProv with the PROV and PyDot libraries.
+This graph represents a Project containing a single
+sample associated with a cyanobacterial genome.
+The `prodigal` program uses the `assembly` file as input to create the `proteins`
+file.\label{fig:project}](figures/figure_2.png)

 Lastly, **BioProvDocuments** can be uploaded to [ProvStore](https://openprovenance.org/store/), a web service for storage and visualization
 of W3C-PROV documents.
 The credentials to the ProvStore API are set with the `bioprov --create_provstore` command, and a document can be
 uploaded with the `upload_to_provstore()` method: